 After 12 weeks of the operation, the BMDs of the femur and lumbar vertebrae were measured in each group of rats.
-The BMD of the femur and lumbar vertebrae in the PMOP group was found to be significantly reduced compared to SHAM group (P < 0.05)

-(Figure 1D and 1E).
-However, the Pue-L and Pue-H groups showed a significant increase in BMD of both femur and lumbar vertebrae when compared to the PMOP group (P<0.05) (Figure 1D and 1E).
-The suggests that Pue can enhance bone density in osteoporotic rats.
-There were no noteworthy differences in BMD of femur lumbar and vertebrae between the Pue-L and Pue-H groups when compared to the SHAM group and between the Pue-L and Pue-H groups (P > 0.05).
+The BMD of the femur and lumbar vertebrae in the PMOP group was found to be significantly reduced compared to the SHAM group (P < 0.05) (Figure 1D and 1E).
+However, the Pue-L and Pue-H groups showed a significant increase in BMD of both femur and lumbar vertebrae when compared to the PMOP group (P < 0.05) (Figure 1D and 1E).
+This suggests that Pue can enhance bone density in osteoporotic rats.
+There were no noteworthy differences in lumbar vertebrae BMD between the Pue-L and Pue-H groups compared to the SHAM group.
+Furthermore, there were no significant differences between the Pue-L and Pue-H groups (P > 0.05).